maxalbright/AVLandAlgorithms/README.md

 ## Backtracking Algorithm
-scheduling.cpp implements a backtracking algorithm which takes an input file that includes on the first line: how many exams there are, how many students there are, and how many timeslots there are.
+scheduling.cpp implements a backtracking algorithm which takes an input file that includes on the first line: "e s t" where <br>
+- e = how many exams there are
+- s = how many students there are
+- t = how many timeslots there are.  <br>
+-
 On each following line there is the name of a student, and the name of the classes that student is in.
 For example:
 5 4 3